nkmr-jp/python-fire-cli-skeleton/README.md

 # python-fire-cli-skeleton

-It is a skeleton for easily making original commands.<br>
+This is a skeleton for easily making original commands.<br>
 It uses [Python Fire](https://github.com/google/python-fire).

 ## Please try how it work